 24 – Create a website, get an email address, have a social media presence for marketing-related activities. (again, many businesses offer a way to set up a website for your business)

 25 – Start making a list of prospective, repeat, and new customers or clients for your business and decide on a pricing structure.

 26 – Create an excel sheet or a CRM to keep track of customers.
 This won’t be very pleasant initially, but all businesses generally agree that this is useful in the long run!

 Getting set up

-29 – Identify key employees or contractors
+29 – Identify key employees, drivers, or contractors.

 30 – Identify partners, suppliers that help you and your courier company.

 If you’re looking for more options, you can check out our blog

-A business in the courier industry makes money by providing a valuable service to customers.
+A business in the courier service industry makes money by providing a valuable service to customers.
 This service includes document delivery and deliveries of goods, services, or food.

 Short answer: yes.
 It is hard to start any business.
 A smart business owner will tell you that you want to do your research to get data and information.
 This will reduce the risks and difficulties associated with starting a business.